Hilary Mussell: The Vermillion Border

 Harcourt House Artist Run Centre, 3rd floor, 10215 – 112 St, Edmonton

-The Vermillion Border is the exhibition of the most recent textile and fibre-based sculptures and drawings by Hilary Mussell, an Edmonton-based multi-media artist and art educator.
+The Vermillion Border is the exhibition of the most recent textile and fibre-based sculptures by Hilary Mussell, an Edmonton-based multi-media artist and art educator.
 The project explores the relationship between nature and human body.
 Though the title of the exhibition points to the demarcation area between the extremely sensitive tissue of the lip and the adjacent normal skin, it actually metaphorically refers to the fragility and vulnerability of the human body and the artist’s continued exploration and testing of the body as a container and reaction site.
 As Mussell says “… We all contain openings in our bodies that are our connection to the air and water, and the big wide world.
 Our skin sweats, our lips gasp, and our intestines push out waste.
 Heat and fluid rush in and out, and something we typically think of as so solid, is just a cluster of intangible empty spaces and holes …”

 The body possesses several meanings and has taken a central form in various arts.
 For some artists, the symbolic and ritualistic significance of the body is inspired by traditional values.
 For others, the body has reclaimed its identity, or alternatively the psychic self, deriving from the contemporary values of the individual.